BestTimesToVisit.com Logo

 packing

-Pack layers, no matter the season!
-Beijing's weather can be quite variable.
-Even in summer, evenings can cool down, and in winter, it gets very cold.
+Pack layers, especially if visiting in spring or autumn.
+Beijing's weather can change quickly, with sunny mornings turning into chilly afternoons.
 Comfortable walking shoes are also a must, as you'll be doing a lot of exploring on foot.

 safety